fdq09eca/edu_research/meeting_minute.md

 ## Objective

-1. preliminary understanding of the recent development in the above topics
+1. Preliminary understanding of the recent development in the above topics
 2. Record their data sources.
 3. Seek appropriateness to apply their methodology and research idea in HK and GBA context.